Brooklyn Home Buying Timeline

 • Final walkthrough shortly before closing

-• Closing date is set and documents are finalized
+• Closing date is confirmed and all documents are finalized

 Craig Yoskowitz, Corcoran Park Slope agent